How do you ensure you’re targeting your customer? How do get YOUR product in front of their eyes?

 It’s mostly on their smartphones.

 Keeping the customer top of mind is the most important way you can optimize your amazon product listing.
 And this means you need to focus on that the gadget that most keep within arm’s reach at all times.

 So in this article, we’re going to talk about why you should focus on Amazon mobile optimization first.

 Smartphone Use Is on the Rise

 The way we’re consuming digital media is changing.

-More and more people are using smartphones to check their email, chat with friends and browse new products online.
+In 2023, even more people are using smartphones to watch video content, connect with communities and, of course, browse new products online.

 Smartphones are the preferred way to get things done.